Affordable and Natural Pest Control Solutionsby Kelly R. Smith

-Just one glance at that monster insect pest above is enough to make you want to eradicate them because of the sheer ugliness, but it gets worse.
-Your pet may develop flea allergy dermatitis, skin infections, and anemia.
-Also, if your dog or cat ingests a flea he may become infected with tapeworms.
+Just one glance at that monster insect pest above is enough to make you want to eradicate them because of the sheer ugliness, but wait, it gets worse.
+Your pet or family members may develop flea allergy dermatitis, skin infections, and anemia from contact.
+Also, if your dog or cat ingests a flea (which is very likely) he may become infected with tapeworms.

 Why are Fleas so Hard to Get Rid Of?

 Why are they such effective parasites?
-First, their bodies are flattened sideways, allowing them to easily navigate through your carpet or your pet’s fur no matter how dense it may by.
+First, their bodies are flattened sideways, allowing them to easily navigate through your living room carpet, yard, dog park, or your pet’s fur no matter how dense it may be.

 How Can You Practice Organic Flea Control?

 But what if you already have them in your home?
-You need DIY home flea control methods that don’t rely on poisons.
+You need DIY home flea and pest control methods that don’t rely on poisons and pesticides.
 Filling your home with toxins to get rid of pests is like throwing the baby out with the bathwater.
 Following are some organic solutions.

 - Homemade Flea Spray.
 This is a very economical method that is non-toxic to children and pets.
 All you need is a spray bottle and a few ingredients that you probably already have on hand.
 Combine 2 cups vinegar, 1 cup water, 3 tablespoons lemon juice and 1 tablespoon of witch hazel.

 - Dawn Dish Soap.
 Any dish soap will work but Dawn is preferable.
+There’s a reason that its used on animals following oil spills.
 Simply fill small bowls with warm water and soap and place them in affected areas.
 Night time is most effective because fleas are nocturnal insects.

 - Orange Oil Spray.
 This is one of my favorites for all types of pest control.
 It won’t harm humans or pets but it is deadly for insects including fleas, spiders, ants and more.
-It can usually be purchased at your local well-stocked nursery.
+It can be purchased at Amazon.com.

 - Diatomaceous Earth.
 Again, look for this at the nursery.
 It is the microscopic remains of fossilized algae, in a fine powder form.
 Sprinkle the dust thinly in affected areas wearing a dust mask to avoid throat irritation.
 Wait two days and then vacuum thoroughly.
 Diatomaceous earth kills fleas by dehydrating their bodies.